hashicorp/terraform-provider-azurerm/website/docs/d/monitor_scheduled_query_rules_alert.html.markdown

 ## Attributes Reference

 * `id` - The ID of the scheduled query rule.
 * `location` - Specifies the Azure Region where the resource should exist.
-Changing this forces a new resource to be created.
 * `action` - An `action` block as defined below.
 * `authorized_resource_ids` - The list of Resource IDs referred into query.
 * `data_source_id` - The resource URI over which log search query is to be run.